 database:

-host: localhost # Server address
+host: localhost # The database server address

 port: 5432 # Default PostgreSQL port